observatorycontrolsystem/observation-portal-project/README.md

 The observation portal should now be accessible from <http://127.0.0.1:8000>!

+### **Run local unit tests**

+If you override serializers with your own behaviour, you should write some unit tests to ensure they are working properly.
+Take a look at the base libraries unit test files for helper functions you can import to make writing unit tests easier.
+You can run local unit tests in a test* file or package with:

+    (env) python manage.py test --settings=test_settings

 ## Overriding Serializers
 Overriding the default Serializers allows customizable validation for the different models.